 - 1998 - Computer Science Department becomes an academic unit of the College of Natural and Applied Sciences

-- 1999 - A Dual Degree Program with Clemson is created (3 years at Coastal and 2 at Clemson with degrees in computer science and engineering)
+- 1999 - A Dual Degree Program with Clemson is created (three years at Coastal and two years at Clemson with degrees in computer science and engineering)

 - 2004 - Computer science offices are physically relocated to the Coastal Science Center